Exchange Fluctuation Theorem for correlated quantum systems: Discussion of physical assumptions

-\emph{Application to semi-classical maximum work theorem.} The above results, and in particular (\ref{average}) find simple application in a semi-classical maximum work theorem scenario \cite{callen} in which a quantity of ordered energy is extracted from a primary quantum subsystem $A$.
+The above results, and in particular (\ref{average}), find simple application in a semi-classical maximum work theorem scenario \cite{callen} in which a quantity of ordered energy is extracted from a primary quantum subsystem $A$.
 The primary system is free to dump entropy in the form of heat into a heat sink $B$, with fast relaxation times, and exchange mechanical work with a third (classical) adiabatic system $C$.

 On the assumption of conservation of energy for the composite system $ABC$ and the adiabaticity of $C$ the averaged relation (\ref{average}) leads to